School financial health and efficiency

 ISBL efficiency guidance

-NASBM (now ISBL) published research with Optimus Education and OEE Consulting showing how schools can make the best financial efficiencies, even in schools that are already performing efficiently, click here.
+ISBL (NASBM) published research with Optimus Education and OEE Consulting showing how schools can make the best financial efficiencies, even in schools that are already performing efficiently, click here.

 Efficiency case studies

-In 2015, NASBM developed 20 case studies under the Cluster SBM Grant programme.
+In 2015, ISBL developed 20 case studies under the Cluster SBM Grant programme.
 The case studies highlighted a number of areas in which the CSBMs were having significant impact, including in making financial efficiency gains.
 To access the case studies, click here.

 Department for Education Financial Health and Efficiency website